danb35/freenas-iocage-plex/README.md

 Once you've prepared the configuration file, run the script by running `./plex-jail.sh`.
 It should run for a few minutes and report completion.
 You can then add storage to your jail as desired (see [Uncle Fester's Guide](https://www.familybrown.org/dokuwiki/doku.php?id=fester112:jails_plex#configure_a_mount_point) for one example), and log in to configure your media server.

-Note that if you are interested in using hardware transcode, there are [instructions for setting this up in FreeNAS 11.3](https://github.com/kern2011/Freenas-Quicksync).
+Note that if you are interested in hardware transcode, instructions for setting this up in FreeNAS 11.3 can be found at https://github.com/kern2011/Freenas-Quicksync .